galaxyproject/training-material/topics/statistics/tutorials/age-prediction_with_ml/tutorial.md

 >
 {: .hands_on}

-## Create a data processing pipeline
+## Create data processing pipeline

 We can see that this RNA-seq dataset is high-dimensional.
 There are over `27,000` columns/features.
 Generally, not all the features in the dataset are useful for prediction.
 We need only those features which increase the predictive ability of the model.
 To filter these features, we perform feature selection and retain only those which are useful.
 To do that, we use `SelectKBest` module in the suite of data preprocessors.
 Again, we are not sure of how many of these features we will need.
 To find the right number of features, we do a hyperparameter search by setting a different number of features and find out the best number.
 To create this preprocessor, we will use **pipeline builder** tool.
 This tool defines sequential processing of datasets.
 After the preprocessing step, we should add a regressor algorithm (ElasticNet) which analyzes the preprocessed dataset.
-This tool gives a `zip` file as an output containing the specifications of different steps of the entire analysis.
+ElasticNet is a linear regressor with `l1` and `l2` as regularisers.
+The pipeline builder tool wraps the feature selection and regressor algorithm together and returns a `zipped` file as an output.

 > ### {% icon hands_on %} Hands-on: Create pipeline
 >